OracleChain/EosProxyServer/README.md

 What we provide in this project：

 &emsp;`1.Realtime market rates: Here we request the coinmarketcap for certain token rates.
-The rates were based on multiple exchange market, so it's quite safe.`
+The rates were based on multiple exchange market.`

 &emsp;`2.General EOS error code specification without importing EOSIO code base(EOSJS/EOS C++): We provide a gobal standard error code based on eos source code,which could make better user experience, and educate more about what really happened when error occurred.`

-&emsp;`3.server can pack you own transactions as you want, apply to scenes like:new account creating, transfer for operator, airdrop, all kinds of contract call, and etc.`
+&emsp;`3.Server can pack you own transactions as you want, apply to scenes like:new account creating, transfer for operator, airdrop, all kinds of contract call, and etc.`

 ------------------------------
 <h2 id="2">ENVIRONMENT</h2>